AJenbo/DiabloGrooboAnalysis/readme.md

 _Figure 5: Dungeon seeds and game seeds present in Groobo's run_

+The identified games were started between December 22, 2008 and January 1, 2009.
+Only dlvl 7 and dlvl 8 appeared to be from the same game, indicating the segments were artificially combined from a minimum of 13 different playthroughs.

-Save files are encrypted, increasing the difficulty of modifying the dungeon seeds after the fact.
+Save files are encrypted, increasing the difficulty of modifying the dungeon seeds after generation.
 However, various methods of hooking into the game code are known to exist which could have been used to set a combination of dungeon seeds that wouldn’t normally appear together.
 Modification of specific dungeon seeds is discussed further in [[#Inaccessible Dungeon Level]].

 ## Inconsistent Inventory

 The contents of inventory change unexpectedly throughout the run, indicating multiple splices and playthroughs were used.
 The Ring of the Vulture is acquired at 1:08 on dlvl 4:

 ![](Attachments/dlvl4Ring.png)
-_Figure 6 - Ring of Vulture acquired on dlvl 4_
+_Figure 6 - Ring of the Vulture acquired on dlvl 4_

 However, at 1:30 when the inventory is opened, the ring is not present:

 ![](Attachments/dlvl9RingMissing.png)
-_Figure 7 - Ring of Vulture missing from inventory_
+_Figure 7 - Ring of the Vulture missing from inventory_

 At 1:55, the ring is present in inventory again:

 ![](Attachments/TownRingPresentAgain.png)
-_Figure 8 - Ring of Vulture present in inventory_
+_Figure 8 - Ring of the Vulture present in inventory_

 The ring was initially collected, disappeared, and reappeared which indicates more than one playthrough was used in the run or the run was manipulated in some other way.

-## Impossible Dungeon Level Combinations

-By mapping what was visible of each level the team was able to use the _Diablo_ map generation tools to identify the exact conditions that would lead to the game generating the specific levels.

-The team used the _Diablo_ map generation tools to search for all levels seen in the run and was able to identify 14 out of 16 levels.
-Only levels 7 and 8 turned out to be from the same game, meaning that rather than perfecting individual parts of a single run the segments had been combined from footage of at least 13 different playthroughs, taking parts from each game where the RNG happens to be particularly favorable for that specific segment.
-The identified games would all have been started between the 22nd of December, 2008 and the 1st of January, 2009.
-Since it is possible to identify the active quests for the identified levels there are several continuity issues that can now be identified from this.

 ## Impossible Quest Combinations

-To encourage replaying Diablo each playthrough will have certain quests randomly made unavailable.
-Two important quests for speedrunning are “Ogden’s Sign” and “Warlord of Blood”, both of these quests block progress to the next level.
-Ogden’s Sign prevents the player from walking to the stairs down on level 4 until they complete a quest, Warlord of Blood prevents the player from using the stairs down on level 13 until the player sits through a cutscene.
-While those two quests have the most visible impact on dungeon generation, all randomly selected quests influence level generation in some way.

-Based on what’s shown in the video we can determine that the following quests are active in Groobo’s run:

-At 0:43 we can see the wounded townsman, which shows that The Butcher is available:
+*Diablo* randomly sets which quests are available in each playthrough to enhance replayability.
+Two quests that impact speedrunning are “Ogden’s Sign” which blocks progress until a quest is completed and “Warlord of Blood” which triggers a cutscene.
+All randomly included quests influence level generation but “Ogden’s Sign” and “Warlord of Blood” have the most visible impact on dungeon generation.

+The team was able to identify markers of several quests by reviewing Groobo's run.
+The wounded townsman is visible at 0:43, which indicates the quest "The Butcher" is available:

 ![](Attachments/ButcherAvailable.png)
 _Figure 9 - The wounded townsman visible near the entrance to the dungeon_

-This quest forms part of a group (with the other’s being Ogden’s Sign and Gharbad the Weak).
+"The Butcher" forms part of a trio of quests alongside "Ogden’s Sign" and "Gharbad the Weak".
 At 1:06 we can see that Ogden’s Sign is not active on level 4 which implies that Gharbad the Weak is present somewhere on level 4:

 ![](Attachments/dlvl4OgdenMissing.png)
 _Figure 10 - Without the Ogden's Sign quest active the player can walk straight to the stairs down on level 4_